Nohbigdeal/Nohbigdeal/README.md

 - 👀 I’m interested in ...
-Data Analysis and psychology
+Data Analysis, psychology and finance

 - 🌱 I’m currently learning ...
-Basic Machine Learning
+Basic Machine Learning and tensorflow

 - 💞️ I’m looking to collaborate on ...